 For families, the Seminary offers two- and three-bedroom units on campus.
-For single students, single-occupancy and double-occupancy rooms are available for rent for those who would like to live on campus.
-To find out more about the housing options available to Covenant students, email housing@covenantseminary.edu or call the Leasing Office at 314.392.4164.
+For single students, dorm rooms are available for rent for those who would like to live on campus.
+To find out more about the housing options available to

+Covenant students, email housing@covenantseminary.edu or call the Leasing Office at 314.392.4164.